tiffanynn/CMPE181_Project/README.md

 **Jennifer:**
 1. Researched object detection and ran an object source code
-2. Researching license plate recogniton and provided Reference #1
+2. Researching license plate recognition and provided Reference #1
 3. Plan to experiment with sample codes and discuss with team the direction of this project

 **Tiffany:**